Stanislav Krakov

 Stanislav Krakov (Станислав Краков; 1895–1968) was a Serbian officer, Chetnik guerrilla, journalist, writer and film director.
 He participated in the Balkan Wars and First World War.
 During the Second World War, he supported his maternal uncle, General Milan Nedić, and was the editor of Nedić's newspapers Novo vreme and Obnova.

 Early life

 Krakov was born in Kragujevac, Kingdom of Serbia.
-His father, Sigismund, was a doctor of Polish Jewish origin, and his mother Persida was a granddaughter of Nikola Stanojević, a lord from Zeoke and nephew of voivode Stanoje Mijailović, who was killed during the First Serbian Uprising.
+His father, Sigismund, was a doctor of Polish origin, and his mother Persida was a granddaughter of Nikola Stanojević, a lord from Zeoke and nephew of voivode Stanoje Mijailović, who was killed during the First Serbian Uprising.

 Military service

 Not being able to enroll in the regular army, since he was only 17 years old, he joined the volunteer guard of Vojvoda Vuk, a Chetnik unit, in the war against the Ottoman Empire in 1912.
 The following year he was back on the frontline of the Serbian defence, this time against Bulgaria, where he was wounded near Kriva Palanka.
 Together with the last class of cadets-corporals, he left the military academy in 1914 and went straight to the front to fight the Austro-Hungarian Empire.
 For much of 1914 he, much to his frustration, was assigned to Pirot which was far from the front.
 In 1915 he participated in many battles, survived the Serbian army's retreat through Albania, and was one of the first who reached the top of the impregnable Kajmakčalan.
 During these wars he was wounded seventeen times and was awarded eighteen times.
 In 1937 Krakov became chief of Propaganda for Zbor thanks to Dimitrije Ljotić and subsequently, the editor-in-chief of the pro-Nazi Obnova newspaper, hailing from Belgrade.